Excluded Respondents

 Statistical Weighting

 Beginning with SENSE 2022, CCCSE staff began using the IPEDS counts for degree/certificate-seeking first-time and degree/certificate-seeking transfer-in fall enrollment instead of total fall enrollment.
 This change should provide more accurate weights for the SENSE population.
 One additional change to weights for SENSE 2022 is based on research that has found that full-time students and women are more likely to complete online surveys than part-time students and men.
 The national distribution of survey respondents reflects this pattern.
-Therefore, weights are now based on both enrollment status and gender.
+Therefore, weights are now based on both enrollment status and gender identity.
 These new weights are applied to both the paper-and-pencil and online survey results.
 The use of the new weights will not negatively impact analysis of the paper-and-pencil surveys.
 For example, if the proportion of men and women among survey respondents exactly matches the proportion in the institution population, results based on the new weights would be the same as results based on enrollment status alone.
 The weight variable in the download data set is still named IWEIGHT.
-When conducting analyses in which either enrollment status or gender is included as a breakout variable, weights should not be applied.
+When conducting analyses in which either enrollment status or gender identity is included as a breakout variable, weights should not be applied.

-The online SENSE administration may result in different survey participation patterns by student characteristics (e.g., enrollment status, gender) compared to an in-class administration.
+The online SENSE administration may result in different survey participation patterns by student characteristics (e.g., enrollment status, gender identity) compared to an in-class administration.
 Therefore, CCCSE staff encourages you to closely review the student characteristics of the survey respondents compared to the characteristics of your college’s entire student population.
 If there are substantial differences between the two groups, calculating weights that specifically take into account these differences may be useful in analyzing your raw data file.
 CCCSE’s research team is available to assist with this task.
 Contact data@cccse.org for guidance and/or assistance.

 Student Level Breakout Definitions